HigherOrderCO/Kind/THEOREMS.md

 ```

 Here, `!` stands for "please, be less demanding and specialize b to its concrete
 values on each case".
-By running `fmjs Main`, we now see:
+By running `fmjs Main.fm`, we now see:

 ```
 Goal ?a: